-VWS's code of practice for customer complaints is provided in Appendix 7 of this Plan and has been prepared pursuant to the Regulation, Schedule 2, Part 1, Section 4 Code of practice for customer complaints and in conformance with AS ISO 10002-2006 Customer satisfaction-Guidelines for complaints handling in organisations.
+VWS's code of practice for customer complaints is provided in Appendix 7 of this Plan and has been prepared pursuant to the Regulation and in conformance with AS ISO 10002-(current version) Customer satisfaction-Guidelines for complaints handling in organisations.

-A code of practice for debt recovery is provided in Appendix 8 of this Plan and has been prepared pursuant to the Regulation, Schedule 2, Part 1, section 5 Code of practice for debt recovery and in conformance with ACCC and ASIC Debt collection guideline for collectors and creditors.
+A code of practice for debt recovery is provided in Appendix 8 of this Plan and has been prepared pursuant to the Regulation and in conformance with ACCC and ASIC Debt collection guideline (Current version) for collectors and creditors.